khueue/ducc/report/ass4/report_ass4.md

 #### Symbol Tables

 As soon as a new variable declaration is encountered, it is entered into the symbol table of the current scope.
-We store the following structures:
+We store the following structures, indexed by the name of the identifier:

  * Global scalar: `{global, {label,321}, scalar, {Size}`
  * Global array : `{global, {label,321}, array,  {Size, Count}`